yt-project/yt/doc/source/visualizing/plots.rst

 If the fields passed in to :class:`~yt.visualization.particle_plots.ParticlePlot` do not correspond to a valid :class:`~yt.visualization.plot_window.AxisAlignedParticlePlot`, a :class:`~yt.visualization.profile_plotter.ParticlePhasePlot` will be returned instead.
-:class:`~yt.visualization.profile_plotter.ParticlePhasePlot`s are used to plot arbitrary particle fields against each other, and do not support some of the callbacks available in :class:`~yt.visualization.plot_window.AxisAlignedParticlePlot` - for instance, :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` don't make much sense when of your axes is a position and the other is a velocity.
+:class:`~yt.visualization.profile_plotter.ParticlePhasePlot` is used to plot arbitrary particle fields against each other, and do not support some of the callbacks available in :class:`~yt.visualization.plot_window.AxisAlignedParticlePlot` - for instance, :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` don't make much sense when of your axes is a position and the other is a velocity.
 The modification functions defined for :class:`~yt.visualization.profile_plotter.PhasePlot` should all work, however.

 Here is an example of making a :class:`~yt.visualization.profile_plotter.ParticlePhasePlot` of ``particle_position_x`` versus ``particle_velocity_z``, with the ``particle_mass`` on the colorbar: